shahriar-rahman/Web-Scraping-Audible-Using-Selenium-Webdriver/README.md

 # Web Scraping Audible using Selenium Webdriver

-This is an automated Web scraping project using Selenium to access relevant information about all the books that are considered as the best sellers in Audible.
+An automated data scraping script for Amazon products based on a user search, which would parse the sites using the concepts of Pagination to extract the product information and store it inside the memory.

 ## Introduction
 ---------------------------------------------------------